--Calivn Sung, premed student
+-Calivn Sung, premed student, UCLA

 Just wanted to say thanks for the e-books.
 I have read quite a bit of information on the application process and your books are a great summary of some of the best info I have found along with some extra valuable tips.
 The organization is great, making the books very readable and an excellent reference.
-I feel like I have a clear path now on how to get into medical school
+I feel like I have a clear path now on how to get into medical school.

 -Steve Lesche, premed student

 I would've loved to have a resource this comprehensive, organized, and

 concise when I was applying to medical school to understand exactly how to get

 different resources throughout the application process but this makes it so easy

 to find everything you need to know in one place and it even has

-MSAR, etc. Also, I really didn't know what happened
+the links provided for the MSAR, etc. Also, I really didn't know what happened

 have been helpful to know.